Top Symptoms of a Bad Catalytic Converter & How to Fix ItSymptoms of a Bad Catalytic Converter

 What does a bad catalytic converter look like?

-One way to tell if the catalytic converter is bad is to look at it after the vehicle has been run for at least 15 minutes.
+One way to tell if the catalytic converter is bad is to inspect it after the vehicle has been running for at least 15 minutes.

 If the catalytic converter is bad, it will glow red.
-This signifies that either the catalytic converter is clogged or fuel is burned in the catalytic converter, typically due to a bad spark plug or ignition coil.
+This signifies that either the catalytic converter is clogged or fuel is being burned inside, typically due to a bad spark plug or ignition coil.

 Can you drive a car with a bad catalytic converter?

 While the engine may still run, we wouldn’t recommend driving a vehicle with a bad catalytic converter.
-If the converter is bad, the car will not run properly, leading to more damage to the engine if not fixed.
+If it is bad, the car will not run properly, leading to more damage to the engine if not fixed right away.

 How do you unclog a catalytic converter?

-However, remember that this will only work on a partially clogged converter, and a completely blocked converter should be replaced immediately.
+NOTE: This will only work on a partially clogged converter.
+A completely blocked converter should be replaced immediately.

 How long does a catalytic converter last?

 Most catalytic converters last about 8 to 10 years.
-On the other hand, we have seen a few catalytic converters fail as early as five years, and some last up to 20 years.
+However, we have seen a few fail as early as five years, and some last up to 20 years.

 How to maintain a catalytic converter?

-Doing basic tune-ups, such as changing engine oil spark plugs and air filters on time, will make your catalytic converter last longer.
-To make a catalytic converter last longer, keep your engine running at its best.
+Performing basic tune-ups —such as changing the oil, spark plugs, and air filters on time —will help your catalytic converter last longer.
+Keep your engine running at its best to make a catalytic converter last longer.

 How much does it cost to replace the catalytic converter?

 Changing the catalytic converter is an expensive repair.
-The cost to change the catalytic converter can range from as low as $800 to $3000 for a direct fitment (OEM) catalytic converter.
+The cost to replace it can range from as low as $800 to $3000 for a direct fitment (OEM) catalytic converter.

 A cheaper alternative is to visit a muffler shop and install a universal catalytic converter.
-A universal catalytic converter costs from $300 to $500.
+These range between $300 and $500.
 Instead of replacing the whole catalytic converter and the pipes, a muffler shop will cut out the catalytic converter and weld a universal catalytic converter.

 We have had universal catalytic converters installed on many vehicles.
-They work just as well as the OEM catalytic converters.
+They work just as well as their OEM counterparts for a fraction of the cost.
 The check engine light can be reset, and you can now pass your emission test.

 Why does a catalytic converter fail?

-One of the most common problems that lead to the premature failure of the catalytic converter is worn spark plugs.
-When the spark plugs are not replaced at the recommended interval, they wear out, which leads to fuel not completely getting burned in the engine.
+One of the most common problems that leads to the premature failure of the catalytic converter is worn spark plugs.
+When the spark plugs are not replaced at the recommended intervals, they wear out, which leads to fuel not completely getting burned in the engine.
 Fuel exits the engine with exhaust gases but gets burned in the catalytic converter, leading to its premature failure.

 How many catalytic converters does a car have?

-Cars that have a four-cylinder engine have only one catalytic converter.
-Cars with six, eight, ten, or twelve cylinders typically have two catalytic converts.
+Cars with four-cylinder engines have only one catalytic converter.
+Cars with six, eight, ten, or twelve cylinders typically have two.

-The YOUCANIC Full System Scanner can troubleshoot catalytic problems in your vehicle.
-This powerful device can read and clear fault codes from all the systems, perform bi-directional tests, perform maintenance and repair resets, and many more.
+The YOUCANIC Full System Scanner can troubleshoot many problems in your vehicle, including catalytic converter issues.
+This powerful device can read and clear fault codes from all the systems, perform bi-directional tests, perform maintenance and repair resets, and much more.

 We hope you find the Symptoms of a Bad Catalytic Converter guide helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.